sr01/TicTacToe/README.md

-# TicTacToe - Android demo application
+# TicTacToe - Android demo application written in Kotlin
 A small local multiplayer game for two players use their mobile devices.

 Key Features: